 Personally, I think alone time is CRUCIAL to self-care.
 You might think that you don’t need it – but I will bet anything that you are not using that time efficiently when you are alone.
+If you want to skip head and find out how to wake up energised, click here.

 I think of alone time as a way to recharge your batteries.
 You charge your phone every day, right?
 Imagine what would happen to your phone if you didn’t?
 Pretty soon, it would be good for nothing.
 It would stop performing and shut down.
 Why are we any different to that?